Dev Mode

 All runtimes will default to using ConsoleExporter with no inclusions - Prod Mode

-Node/Bun/uWS will default to using ConsoleExporter withtrace_id
+Node/Bun will default to using ConsoleExporter withtrace_idinclusion

 Workerd will default to using JsonExporter